Quantel

+Around 50 legacy Quantel machines are known to still exist in museums and private collections around the world, several of which have been restored to working order by enthusiasts.

 History

 Quantel founder, Peter Michael, had previously founded Micro Consultants Group (MCG).
 MCG had pioneered a range of fast data conversion products that could be used for converting video signals from analog to digital and back to analog.
 These devices found use in many early Quantel products.

 In the 1980s, Michael merged Quantel along with his other interests such as Link Electronics Ltd into the UEI Group of companies.

 Michael became chairman with Quantel remaining a privately owned company of the publicly quoted UEI.
 Under the leadership of Richard Taylor OBE, chairman from 1975 and Paul Kellar MBE, Quantel made several pioneering firsts in video: